Human Services A.A.S. (HUS)

 This is an overview of the program.
 The course sequencing is meant to serve as a guideline for your semester planning.
 Please note that the scheduling of courses, program sequencing and curriculum are subject to change.

-Lehigh Carbon Community College is an institutional member of the Council for Standards in Human Services Education (CSHSE) and the National Organization of Human Services (NOHS).
+Lehigh Carbon Community College is an institutional member of the Council for Standards in Human Services Education (CSHSE).
 The Human Services A.A.S. degree is nationally accredited by the CSHSE.
-Graduates are eligible to take the Human Services-Board Certified Practioner (HS-BCP)professional credential exam.
+Graduates are eligible to take the Human Services-Board Certified Practioner (HS-BCP) professional credential exam.

 Upon successful completion of this program, graduates will be able to:

-- demonstrate goal planning using the appropriate strategies, services, or interventions.
+- demonstrate assistance with goal planning using the appropriate strategies, services, or interventions.

-- develop and implement a treatment plan using appropriate resources, specialized assistance, and community supports to achieve the desired outcome.
+- assist in the development and implementation of a treatment plan using appropriate resources, specialized assistance, and community supports to achieve the desired outcome.

-- formulate a systematic method to evaluate the outcome of services and make referrals as appropriate.
+- assist in formulating a systematic method to evaluate the outcome of services and make referrals as appropriate.

 - describe the effects of one’s own values and beliefs in the role of the human services worker.